dianavintila/MLProject/README.md

 # ACID Android App Collusion Potential Detector

-This tool is a first approximation to detecting app collusion potential.
+This tool is detecting app collusion potential.
 The tool uses androguard to extract facts about app communication and used permissions.
 Extracted facts and a set of Prolog rules can be used later to detect the collusion potential between the apps in the analysed set.
 The tool is split in three components: the fact generator, the Prolog generator and the detection tool (that executed the Prolog program).
 These programs should be run in sequence.